Dicklesworthstone/fmd_blog_posts/04_making_of_the_mindmap_generator.md

 ## Asynchronous Design Patterns

-A key architectural decision was implementing the system using asynchronous programming patterns.
-This wasn't just for performance—it was essential for handling the complex dependencies and parallel operations:
+An important architectural decision was implementing the system using asynchronous programming patterns.
+This wasn't just for performance— it was essential for handling the complex dependencies and parallel operations:

 ```python
 async def _retry_with_exponential_backoff(self, func, *args, **kwargs):